explaingit

 USE CASE 3

-Build a custom Python distribution optimized for your specific hardware or use case.
+Build a custom Python distribution with specific patches for an embedded system or specialized environment.

 USE CASE 4